ErnestoOrtiz3/AFLplusplus/docs/env_variables.md

   - By default, `LD_BIND_NOW` is set to speed up fuzzing by forcing the linker to do all the work before the fork server kicks in.
 You can override this by setting `LD_BIND_LAZY` beforehand, but it is almost certainly pointless.

+  - `AFL_EBPF_IO` enables the eBPF I/O interception functionality.
+When set, AFL++ will use eBPF to intercept file operations, allowing for faster fuzzing by avoiding disk I/O. This can significantly improve performance for targets that read from files.